Oriole Dog Training Club Schedule of Classes

 We welcome new ideas for electives.
 Please talk to the Agility training director or board members if you have an idea for an elective.

 [EL AG522] Building Contacts and Weaves Performance.
-Instructor: Cindy Deubler.
+Instructor: Cindy Deubler and Ashley Donaldson.
 10 Weeks.
-Need more practice time to perfect contacts and weaves performance?
-Each week this class will allow handlers a chance to work on particular obstacles based on their needs.
+Need more practice time to perfect contacts and weave performance?
+Each week, this class will allow handlers a chance to work on particular obstacles based on their needs.
 All props to assist will be available – open channels and guide wires for weaves, tables for teeter, lowered A-frame, travel boards.
 Prerequisite: Successful completion of AG110 (Agility 2) or permission of the instructor.
 Agility Ring.

 |